DoubleStrike/Live-Video-Magnification/README.md

 An OpenCV/Qt based realtime application for Eulerian Video Magnification.
 Works with multiple videos and cameras at the same time and let's you export the magnified videos.

 ## DoubleStrike Fork and binaries
 The reason for this fork is to support any config changes to build with modern Visual Studio (not just VSCode) and to provide usable binaries.
-At the moment, the binaries are available but I have not retooled the build system.
+As of 11/20/2025, the build system is fully working under VS 2022!
+You will need to have OpenCV downloaded along with Qt, and set the paths in the appropriate property sheets.
+I'm looking into a better, more sustainable path management strategy.

 ## Examples
 ![Color Magnified Video](pictures/j_color-vid.png)